 C: Optional recommendation for the statement

-I: One or more randomized trials with clinical outcomes and/or validated laboratory endpoints
+I: One or more randomized trials without major limitations

 IIb: Nonrandomized trials or observational cohort studies

 III: Expert opinion

 To develop the recommendations in these Guidelines, the Panel uses data from the rapidly growing body of published research on COVID-19.
-The Panel also relies heavily on experience with other diseases, supplemented with evolving personal clinical experience with COVID-19.
+The Panel also relies heavily on experience with other diseases, supplemented with members’ evolving clinical experience with COVID-19.